Hiring and Placement

 Effect on Pay—When your official worksite is changed, your rate of basic pay must be converted to the pay schedule, if different, in the new location based on your current position of record.
 This geographic conversion is processed after any simultaneous general pay adjustment, but before any other simultaneous pay action (such as a promotion).
 A reduction in your rate of basic pay resulting from a move to a lower-paid locality is not a basis for entitlement to pay retention.

-Effect on Benefits—You are not normally eligible to change Federal Employees Health Benefits program or Federal Employees Dental and Vision Insurance Program benefits elections upon a transfer.
+Effect on Benefits—You are not eligible to change Federal Employees Health Benefits program or Federal Employees Dental and Vision Insurance Program benefits elections simply because of a transfer.
 However, if you move between the United States and overseas or out of the servicing area of a regional plan, you may elect a new plan.
 In addition, if you have a qualifying life event in connection with the transfer, you may be able to change your coverage under either program.
-(See Chapter 2, Sections 1 and 4.)
+See Chapter 2, Sections 1 and 4.

 You may not enroll in or elect additional Federal Employees’ Group Life Insurance coverage based on a transfer.

 Contributions toward retirement, the Thrift Savings Plan, flexible spending accounts and deductions for Federal Long-Term Care Insurance Program coverage will continue unchanged upon a transfer.
 If you are paying FLTCIP premiums via payroll deduction and transfer to a new agency, you should contact LTC Partners as soon as you know where and when you will be transferring in order to arrange payroll deductions there.
 Depending on the timing of the premiums and the payroll cycles, a payment might be missed; in that case LTC Partners will bill you directly.
 Payroll deductions cannot be adjusted to catch up for missed payments.
 See Chapter 2, Section 3.